randhirsingh23/simple-data-pipeline/README.md

 ## Run the Pipeline

-Run with the default input and output paths:
+Run with the default input, output, and configuration paths:

 ```bash
 python src/pipeline.py